RepinDM/RepinDM/README.md

 ## About Me

-I am a Frontend Developer with hands-on experience building educational, team, and portfolio projects with React and TypeScript.
+I am a Frontend Developer with hands-on experience building team and portfolio projects with React and TypeScript.

 I have worked on reusable UI components, application state management, authentication, REST API integration, WebSocket-based real-time features, automated testing, and team development through Git and Pull Requests.